krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 !!! question

-    According to the rules of chess, a queen can attack pieces that share the same row, column, or diagonal line.
-Given $n$ queens and an $n \times n$ chessboard, find a placement scheme such that no two queens can attack each other.
+    According to the rules of chess, a queen can attack any piece in the same row, column, or diagonal.
+Given $n$ queens and an $n \times n$ chessboard, find an arrangement such that no two queens can attack each other.

 As shown in Figure 13-15, when $n = 4$, there are two solutions that can be found.
 From the perspective of the backtracking algorithm, an $n \times n$ chessboard has $n^2$ squares, which provide all the choices `choices`.
 During the process of placing queens one by one, the chessboard state changes continuously, and the chessboard at each moment represents the state `state`.